AElfProject/AElf/docs-sphinx/reference/chain-sdk/go/go-sdk.md

 ### GetContractFileDescriptorSet

-Get the protobuf definitions related to a contract
+Get the protobuf definitions related to a contract.

 _Web API path_